cmucg/cgPiano/README.md

 ## from cgPiano031 on:
 - Added check-box to choose when multiple keys pressed, play chord or not.
 - Introduced name-space-objects.

+## from cgPiano032 on:
+- name-space-object defined dom, thus can be an easy frame-wrok of JavaScript